 Facebook in One Hour for Lawyers, Dennis Kennedy and Allison Shields

 I have published hundreds of articles since debuting as the technology columnist for Lawyers Weekly USA in 1996.
 Due to the transitory nature of the Internet, some of these articles have become difficult to find working hyperlinks for.
 This page will be used to highlight recent articles and put together a good list of available articles.
-Although I have a set of standard writing outlets, I will consider requests to write articles.
+Although I have a set of standard writing outlets, I will consider requests to write articles and white papers.

 ABA Journal Columns

-The column is now called “Kennedy on Tech” and the simplest way to see all the columns in to use this search link.
+The simplest way to see all the columns in to use this search link.

 Reprints and Republication of Existing Articles